Wabi-Sabi Inclusion Program

 Why is educational inclusion important?

-At Latika, we believe inclusion happens when disabled children are given opportunities to participate in all aspects of regular life.
-They deserve to have fun —enjoying sports, leisure, making friends — and having a plan for their future.
+We believe inclusion happens when disabled children are given opportunities to participate in all aspects of regular life.
+They deserve to have fun —enjoying sports, leisure, friendships — and to have a plan for their future.

 Support Our Work